 Your accommodation: Bella Vista Christchurch

 Bella Vista Motel Christchurch offers a great range of comfortable modern units with excellent facilities.
-Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.
+Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.Driving distance and time (approximate) for this leg: 122 kms / 76 miles : 1.5 hours

 A private driver will collect you from your accommodation and transfer you to the Christchurch train station in time for your train journey.

-Your early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train, considered one of the world's great train journeys.
-It travels between Christchurch and Greymouth, from one coast of New Zealand to the other.
-From your carriage you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
-Your train then climbs into the Southern Alps before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.
+The early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train.
+Considered one of the world's great train journeys, it travels between the East Coast, Christchurch and the West Coast, Greymouth.
+From your carriage, you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
+The train then climbs into the Southern Alps passing through small settlements and Arthur's Pass National Park before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.

 Leaving Greymouth you will head south into Glacier Country.
 Pass through Hokitika and be sure to take a detour to the spectacular Hokitika Gorge, the famous turquoise-coloured river surrounded by native bush-clad cliffs.